edzelle/FootballWeatherDataConsolidator/ReadMe.md

  order by games.id;
  ```

-From this data, I can calculate the average and standard deviation for the `Latt Difference` column.
+From this data, I can calculate the average and standard deviation for the `Lat Difference` column.
 One quick note, SQLite does not support a standard deviation function, so I calculated that value using excel.

 The values are as follows:
-`Avg Lattitude Difference: 5.64, Standard Deviation Lattitude Difference: 4.40`
+`Avg Latitude Difference: 5.64, Standard Deviation Latitude Difference: 4.40`

-Now using these values, we can caluclate winning percentage of home teams in adverse weather games where the away teams need to travel more than one standard deviation in lattitude.
+Now using these values, we can caluclate winning percentage of home teams in adverse weather games where the away teams need to travel more than one standard deviation in latitude.

 I am defining adverse weather games with the following criteria: